 Can I verify Twitter likes via API?

-No. X made likes private in June 2024, and as of 2026 no public or third-party API can answer "did user A like tweet B." This is a platform-level change, not a Sorsa limitation.
-If your campaign template still asks for likes, replace that task with a retweet or comment.
-Both remain fully verifiable.
+No. X made likes private in June 2024, and as of 2026 no public or third-party API can answer whether one user liked another's tweet.
+This is a platform-level change, not a Sorsa limitation.
+If your campaign template still asks for likes, replace that task with a retweet or comment, both of which remain fully verifiable and carry stronger engagement signals.

 Do I need OAuth or developer-account approval to verify Twitter actions?

 Not with Sorsa API.
-Authentication is a single ApiKey header.
-There is no OAuth handshake, no callback URLs, no app review.
-The official X API does require OAuth and an approved developer account, and the Pro tier ($5,000/mo) is the realistic starting point for verification at meaningful scale.
+Authentication is a single ApiKey header, with no OAuth handshake, no callback URLs, and no app review or approval queue.
+The official X API does require OAuth 2.0 and an approved developer app, and it bills per resource fetched, which makes verification at scale slower to set up and more expensive than a flat per-request model.

 Can I check if someone retweeted a tweet that has thousands of retweets?

 Yes.
 The /check-retweet endpoint scans 100 retweets per call and returns a next_cursor to paginate.
 The example code in this guide caps at 5 pages (500 retweets), which is usually enough because participants typically retweet within hours of being prompted.
-For tweets where you need to scan deeper, increase the page cap.
+For tweets where you need to scan deeper, raise the page cap and the check keeps walking the full list.

 How do I verify someone actually owns the Twitter handle they entered?

-Generate a unique short code, ask the participant to post a tweet containing it, then use the /user-tweets endpoint to scan their recent timeline for the code.
-Working example is in the Account Ownership section above.
-This is the standard pattern most serious giveaway platforms use to prevent submitted-handle spoofing.
+Generate a unique short code, ask the participant to post a tweet containing it, then use the user-tweets endpoint to scan their recent timeline for that code.
+A working example is in the account-ownership section of this guide.
+This is the standard pattern serious giveaway and ambassador platforms use to prevent people from submitting a handle they do not control.

 What happens if a participant has a private (protected) account?

-The /check-follow and /check-quoted responses include a user_protected flag.
-If true, the user's follow graph is not exposed and you cannot programmatically confirm whether they followed or quoted.
-Your options: ask them to make their profile public for verification, reject the entry with a clear message, or run account-ownership verification and accept the entry on a manual override.
+The check-follow and check-quoted responses include a user_protected flag.
+When it is true, the account's follow graph is not exposed and you cannot programmatically confirm a follow or quote.
+Your options are to ask the participant to make their profile public for verification, reject the entry with a clear message, or run account-ownership verification and accept on a manual override.
 In a typical campaign, under 1% of participants have private accounts.

 How do I prevent bots from gaming my giveaway?

-Is this faster than the official X API?
+Is verifying engagement cheaper than using the official X API?

 Can I use these checks for non-marketing use cases?

 Yes.
-Common non-marketing use cases include access-gating private Discord channels (verify the user follows the brand before granting Discord role), tracking employee or partner social-amplification compliance, and validating user-submitted attribution claims in affiliate programs.
+Common non-marketing uses include access-gating a private Discord channel by verifying a user follows the brand before granting a role, tracking employee or partner social-amplification compliance, and validating user-submitted attribution claims in affiliate programs.
+Each is the same single boolean check, just applied outside a giveaway context.